bahrus/custom-enhancements/README.md

 // use this if "spawn" points to an already imported class const enhancementInstance = oElement.enhancements.get(enhancementInfo);
 //use this if "spawn" points to an an async loader or you aren't sure
-//If it is asynchronous that case, get should throw an error const lazyLoadedInstance = await oElement.enhancements.await(enhancementInfo);
+//In the asynchronous case, get should throw an error const lazyLoadedInstance = await oElement.enhancements.await(enhancementInfo);
 //await is definitely necessary here const resolvedInstance = await oElement.enhancements.whenResolved(enhancementInfo);